-Consequently, when translating FRR needs to the required FRR means, ELIA takes into account the operational agreements facilitating reserve sharing.
+Consequently, when translating FRR needs to the required FRR means, ELIA takes into account the FRR sharing agreements.
 This is accounted in the dimensioning rules compliant with Article 157(2) of the SOGL.
 Finally, the reserve capacity to be contracted is determined in a procurement process compliant with Article 32 (2) and Article 18 of the EBGL.